Are robo-advisors worth it? Ask yourself these 5 questions first

 You’ll have to gauge your requirements from the service and how much human help you need.

 In determining whether a robo-advisor is worthwhile, you’ll have to first figure out what exactly you need and whether a robo-advisor might meet those needs.
-Robo-advisors offer a ton of different automated features and price points with varying levels of human assistance, so you’ll have a number of options to sift through that may fit what you’re looking for.
+The best robo-advisors offer a ton of different automated features and price points with varying levels of human assistance, so you’ll have a number of options to sift through that may fit what you’re looking for.

 If you’re not sure what you need, however, it may be smarter to go with a fully featured robo, since it will be able to scale up or down to your needs and adjust as those needs change.